6. Policy Search

 Selecting from the Pareto Front

-The optimizer finds the efficient frontier, but choosing a point is a decision, not an optimization.
-Different stakeholders might choose differently:
+The optimizer finds the efficient frontier, but choosing a point on it is a decision, not an optimization.
+This is a fundamental insight in DMDU: the analyst’s job is to characterize the trade-offs, not to prescribe a single answer.

 Stakeholder Preference Likely Choice

-Expected-value optimizer Minimize total expected cost Middle of curve
+Insurance company Minimize expected total cost Middle of the Pareto curve

 # Find the solution with minimum total expected cost